 You should see if the website suffers from chronically slow loading times or bugs and if the website has too many ads or poorly placed ads that distract from the content and serve as an annoyance.
 If you’ve been hit with penalties from Google, it would be a good idea to get rid of them.
 This severely impacts your rating on the trending pages.

 If you’re habitual of backlinking, make sure that they are from reputable sites so that your SEO count is higher.

 An audit will identify all these problems so you can get to fixing them.

 Google’s RankBrain Algorithm

-It also prioritizes which sites enjoy the greatest user engagement, in terms of click through rates, bounce rate sand reading times.
-That’s optimizing for greater experiences and not for greater mention of keywords.
+It also prioritizes which sites enjoy the greatest user engagement, in terms of click-through rates, bounce rate sand reading times.
+That’s optimizing for greater experiences and not for a greater mention of keywords.

 Find the Right Keywords

 From prioritizing experience, we go right back to keywords.
 They’re important no matter what anyone says.
 No one is going to visit your website created around Johnny Depp if they’re just looking for a little information about Pirates of the Caribbean.
 It’s important to know that keywords and references to the actual material that you want your readers to latch on to are actually present within the content.